balestramatan/balestra-library/README.md

 ### Accordion Component

 The `Accordion` component provides a simple collapsible interface for displaying content in sections.
+It supports dynamic rendering for any type of data.

 #### Example